Masud Ahmad: Support for peaceful use of nuclear energy

 He was a vocal supporter of Pakistan's nuclear energy programme, and has been assisting the Government of Pakistan to established commercial and licensed nuclear power plants in the country.
 He has also played an important role in IAEA's nuclear policy to allow Pakistan to build nuclear power plants.
 He has assisted PAEC chairman Parvez Butt to reach a civilian nuclear technology agreement with IAEA.
 In an honorary conference along with PAEC chairman Parvez Butt and IAEA's delegation, Masud Ahmad said:

 "There is an urgent need to disseminate related information on radioisotope based analytical techniques to end user institutions engaged in mitigation of marine pollution.
 The unplanned disposal of untreated industrial, domestic and agricultural wastes into seawater has led to contamination of the coastal areas of many developing countries in South Asia resulting into considerable increase in the concentration of toxic elements".

-He also included that "these toxic elements have posed a threat to the marine life occasionally witnessed in the form of mass mortality of fish.
-Dangers to the sealife are a health and economic threat to humans who consume them as food."

 In the end, Masud Ahmad concluded that: "The Pakistan Atomic Energy Commission or PAEC is a pioneer organisation in the peaceful uses of radiation and radioisotope techniques in the country in the field of life sciences, hydrology, agriculture and industry and it has acquired significant expertise and infrastructure in the field of environmental isotope ecology".